empolovakatya/billingApp/README.md

     make run

-After first run you have to exit.
-(CTRL+C) To make DB
+After first run you have to exit to make DB (CTRL+C)

     make createdb